 When working with community partners that would benefit from your innovation, be realistic with your promises to interested stakeholders, particularly when developing a technological tool.

-As a team member mentioned: “Don’t promise the world…be really upfront about what you can and can’t offer.”
+As a team member mentioned: “Don’t promise the world … be really upfront about what you can and can’t offer.”

-The T2T team realized that although their technology was aimed at addressing a deep frustration of monolingual Spanish-speaking parents, the state-of-the-art translation technology was nowhere near perfect.
+T2T team members realized that although their technology was aimed at addressing a deep frustration of monolingual Spanish-speaking parents, the state-of-the-art translation technology was nowhere near perfect.
 They had to design a solution that recognized that “translation technology isn’t going to solve everything” related to the problem.

-Being transparent about the constraints of the technology offered the T2T team a sense of shared integrity with their stakeholders and ensured that the impact of an ineffective final product on individuals in need was mitigated.
+Being transparent about the constraints of the technology offered the T2T team members a sense of shared integrity with their stakeholders and ensured that the impact of an ineffective final product on individuals in need was mitigated.

-Recommendation 3: Diverse Research Support
+3. Diverse Research Support

-Critical Learning Question: How might a project team secure a valuable partnership, when the most directly relevant stakeholders do not hold the authority to implement a proposed solution?
+- How might a project team secure a valuable partnership, when the most directly relevant stakeholders do not hold the authority to implement a proposed solution?